Magnús Óláfsson: Scottish aggression

 In 1244, Alexander made the first of several attempts by Scottish monarchs to purchase the Hebrides from the Kingdom of Norway.
 It was following this unsuccessful bid that Hákon sent Eóghan into the Isles in 1249, which in turn led to Eóghan's expulsion from the Scottish-mainland when Alexander launched a full-scale summer invasion into Argyll.
 Alexander's sudden death in the Hebrides brought an abrupt end to his westward invasion, and it was not until the 1260s that a Scottish king again attempted to impose his authority into the Isles.

-In 1261, Alexander III, King of Scots (died 1286) sent an emissary to Norway to discuss the Isles.
+In 1261, Alexander III of Scotland (died 1286) sent an emissary to Norway to discuss the Isles.
 Negotiations proved fruitless, and the following year William I, Earl of Ross (died 1274) is recorded to have launched a vicious attack on Skye.
 The assault was likely carried out on behalf of Alexander, in response to the failure of Scottish mission to Norway the year previous.
 In response, Hákon organised a massive military force to re-assert Norwegian control along the western seaboard of Scotland.
 At this time, the Norwegian king was at the height of his power, and his only son had just recently been recognised as heir to the throne.